 - understanding how alcohol abuse and alcoholism have changed your brain, and how you can holistically help it to heal

 - learning and adopting healthy and nutritious lifestyle habits and choices

 These tools help lay the groundwork for recovery, and although they may seem like common sense steps, learning to apply them to your unique life takes professional assistance.
 If these were tools were things that everyone could acquire on their own, there would never be a need for alcohol detox.

-At Vogue Recovery Centers, we not only provide 24 medical assistance during and after detox, but we also provide an exclusive and customized treatment program in a luxurious and comfortable environment.
+At Vogue Recovery Center, we not only provide 24 medical assistance during and after detox, but we also provide an exclusive and customized treatment program in a enjoyable and comfortable environment.
 Your customized alcohol detox and addiction treatment addresses your needs, goals, and preferences so you have a recovery plan that fits your life and allows your brain to heal from alcohol abuse.